-The structure and the type of cells in the Draceana marginata root system are exceptionally good at snapping water up as soon as it hits.
+The structure and the type of cells in the dragon plant root system are exceptionally good at snapping water up as soon as it hits.
 This is because in the wild, dracaena is often subject to dry spells.
 For weeks on end, absolute drought, and then a downpour that washes out in minutes… and then back to drought again!

 A dense root clump with many rootlets

 Water is absorbed during a flash flood in seconds thanks to the large number of tiny roots.
 These act as a sponge that quickly absorbs any water that touches it.
 Furthermore, they tend to spread through around the clump to reach every single pocket of soil nearby.

 A few long roots to channel the water back to the stem